ENERGY MANAGEMENT SYSTEM

 The AMTC maintains an energy management system in accordance with ISO 50001 to ensure sustainable management right from the planning and procurement of machinery and equipment, as well as during operation and maintenance.
 Potential energy savings are identified and realised on an ongoing basis.
 Our aim is to make a contribution to climate protection.

 The AMTC has set itself strategic goals, such as reducing the energy required to produce a photomask by 50% since 2013 by 2025.
-In 2022 and 2023, a reduction of more than 51% and 54% in energy consumption was already achieved.
+In 2023 and 2024, a reduction of more than 51% in energy consumption was already achieved.
 We have calculated that only just under 60% of the energy required for a three-person household per year is now needed to produce a photomask.

 The technical systems are continuously checked in order to optimise operation and prevent or rectify malfunctions.
 This also makes a lot of business sense, as we save additional costs.
 For example, in 2024 we optimised heat regulation in the spring and autumn months to avoid losses of heating energy, as the control system was sometimes a little sluggish.
-With this measure, we were already able to save a considerable amount of natural gas by October 2024 and thus improve our carbon footprint by 250 tonnes of CO2e.
+With this measure, we were already able to save a considerable amount of natural gas by October 2024 and thus improve our carbon footprint.
 What is sometimes just a feeling is precisely reflected in the system monitoring.

 CARBON FOOTPRINT